The-OpenROAD-Project/OpenROAD/docs/contrib/DeveloperGuide.md

 current OpenROAD class object.
 Functions to get individual tools from the OpenROAD object can be defined.

-## Initialization (c++ tools only)
+## Initialization (C++ tools only)

-The OpenRoad class has pointers to each tools with functions to get each tool.
-Each tool has (at a minimum) a function to make an instance of the tool class, and an initialization function that is called after all of the tools have been made, and a funtion to delete the tool.
-This small header does **not** include the class definition for the tool so that the OpenRoad framework does not have to know anything about the tool internals or include a gigantic header file.
+The OpenROAD class has pointers to each tools with functions to get each tool.
+Each tool has (at a minimum) a function to make an instance of the tool class, and an initialization function that is called after all of the tools have been made, and a function to delete the tool.
+This small header does **not** include the class definition for the tool so that the OpenROAD framework does not have to know anything about the tool internals or include a gigantic header file.

 `MakeTool.hh` defines the following: